 We do not expect to be a passive foreign investment company, or PFIC, for United States federal income tax purposes for our current taxable year.
 Our expectation for our current taxable year ending December 31, 2005 is based in part on our estimates of the value of our assets as determined based on the assumed initial public offering price of the ADSs and our ordinary shares in this offering and the expected price of the ADSs and our ordinary shares following the offering.
-Our actual PFIC status for the current taxable year ending December 31, 2005 will not be determinable until the close of the current taxable year ending December 31, 2005, and, accordingly, there is no guarantee that we will not be a PFIC for the current taxable year.
+Our actual PFIC status for the current taxable year ending December 31, 2005 will not be determinable until the close of the current taxable year ending December 31, 2005 will not be a PFIC for the current taxable year.
 A Non-U.S. corporation is considered a PFIC for any taxable year if either: